nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 ## Model selection

-Simple baseline models were implemented using commonly available packages including [scikit-learn](https://scikit-learn.org/), [CatBoost](https://catboost.ai) and [XGBoost](https://xgboost.readthedocs.io/en/stable/).
+Simple baseline models were implemented using commonly available packages including [scikit-learn 1.1.1](https://scikit-learn.org/), [CatBoost 1.0.6](https://catboost.ai) and [XGBoost 1.3.3](https://xgboost.readthedocs.io/en/stable/).

 Models were trained using 5-fold crossvalidation, with initial attempts at hyperparameter tuning yielding small (single %) improvements in performance. `GridSearchCV` has been implemented for further hyperparameter tuning attempts.